ktbaek/Copenhagen-tree-data/README.md

 Approximately 20,000 changes (551 unique) have been applied to the dataset.
 Some corrections are counted more than once when multiple rules act in sequence, for example, “Park-Lind” → “Park-lind” → “Parklind.”
 All changes are listed in the [changelog](output/).

-## Online Shiny-app
+## Interactive map

-I used the cleaned and quality controlled dataset to develop an [interactive map](https://ktbaek.shinyapps.io/treemap_basic/) as a handy tool to explore the trees of Copenhagen.
-Go check it out, it's really great!
+I used the cleaned and quality controlled dataset to develop a beautiful and user-friendly [interactive map](https://cphtreemap.netlify.app#map) using the Leaflet JavaScript library.
+The map is a handy tool for exploring the trees of Copenhagen.
+Go check it out!

 ![App image](app_screenshot.png)